viamrobotics/docs/docs/registry/advanced/iterative-development.md

 weight: 40
 type: "docs"
 tags: ["modules", "modular resources", "registry"]
-description: "Test your modules locally before uploading to the Viam registry, and use prerelease versioning to publish beta versions of your module."
+description: "Test your modules locally before uploading to the Viam Registry, and use prerelease versioning to publish beta versions of your module."
 icon: true
 images: ["/services/icons/ml.svg"]
 date: "2022-01-01"